Discover more at Shugborough Estate

 Find out when Shugborough Estate is open, how to get here, the things to see and do and more.

-Take a stroll around the garden at Shugborough and see innovation in the walled garden, tranquillity in the formal garden and marvel at nature in the arboretum.
-Here’s a brief guide on what to look out for.
+Take a stroll around the gardens at Shugborough once a centre of innovation, the walled garden, formal gardens and arboretum are filled with seasonal highlights, here's a few top tips on what to look out for.

 During your visit, please don’t take any foliage home with you.
 Support us in our efforts to keep our countryside secure from the spread of serious plant diseases.
 Because of this, we ask you to take nothing but photos and memories.
 Please share your photos with us on Facebook and Instagram.